avontd2868/rapid-io-ios/README.md

 ## Credits

-Rapid iOS SDK is owned and maintained by the [Rapid.io](http://www.rapid.io).
+Rapid.io iOS SDK is owned and maintained by the [Rapid.io](http://www.rapid.io).

 ### Security Disclosure

-If you believe you have identified a security vulnerability with Rapid iOS SDK, you should report it as soon as possible via email to security@rapid.io.
+If you believe you have identified a security vulnerability with Rapid.io iOS and macOS SDK, you should report it as soon as possible via email to security@rapid.io.
 Please do not post it to a public issue tracker.

 ## License

-Rapid iOS SDK is released under the MIT license.
+Rapid.io iOS SDK is released under the MIT license.
 See LICENSE for details.